 To certify the event, Pitcairn officials say they have prepared a wreath of native flowers for presentation to the band the next time they visit the island.
 Perhaps surprisingly, Manager Merck Mercuriadis has booked a flight for next week.

 “As if we had anything else to do,” he said.

 Catherine Wheel Manager Merck Mercuriadis is returning his sophisticated tracking device to the manufacturer, claiming that the device doesn’t function correctly.

 “I spent a lot of money on this thing, and I haven’t been able to track anyone yet,” Mercuriadis said, a note of exasperation in his voice.
 “I’d sure like to be able to do that, so that I can follow up on my threats of legal action.”

-Among the acts Mercuriadis is attempting to thwart are illegal postings of mp3 files (an activity that costs the band more than £2.50 annually, he said), less-than-flattering reviews of Wishville on the official CW site’s message board, and malicious impersonations of lead singer Rob Dickinson on the same board.
+Among the acts Mercuriadis is attempting to thwart are illegal postings of mp3 files (an activity that costs the band more than £2.50 annually, he said), less-than-flattering reviews of Wishville, and malicious impersonations of lead singer Rob Dickinson on the discussion boards.

 “If we could get these legal actions under way, I’d be much happier,” Mercuriadis said.
 “If we were rewarded some money, I wouldn’t have to fund so much of my salary from the Wishville royalties.”

 Webmaster Gerry Moylan said that Mercuriadis will be able to purchase a new tracking device with funds from CW merchandise sales on the official site.
 These funds will be coming in very, very soon, Moylan promised.